MikeAbner/nile/README.md

 ## Application Architecture

-The backend of the application should be fully functional.
+The backend of the application should be fully functional and ready to go.

 The data model is pretty basic.
 The main table is the books table.
 Each book has many authors through a join table called authors_books.
 Each book also has many subjects through a join table called books_subjects.